 There may be some exceptions for organizations or programs with which the Foundation has a historical relationship.

-Other than certain pre-selected events, the Yawkey Foundations do not participate in or sponsor events, conferences, seminars, or group travel.
+Other than a very limited number of pre-selected events, the Yawkey Foundations do not participate in or sponsor events, conferences, seminars, or group travel.

 Major Grant Policy